tenancy/docs/docs/hyn/5.x/migrations.md

 Obviously tenancy is also able to run migrations running through artisan.

-Each of the native Laravel migrate and seed command has its tenancy counterpart, for instance.
+Tenancy has added the `--website_id[=WEBSITE_ID]` option to each of the following native Laravel migrate and seed command and namespaced it accordingly, for instance.

-- `tenancy:migrate`
+- `tenancy:migrate` - Run the database migrations
+- `tenancy:migrate:refresh` - Reset and re-run all migrations
+- `tenancy:migrate:reset` - Rollback all database migrations
+- `tenancy:migrate:rollback` - Rollback the last database migration
-- `tenancy:db:seed`
+- `tenancy:db:seed` - Seed the database with records

+> The --website_id optional option accepts multiple values.
+For example:

+> When you want to migrate website 1, you run `php artisan tenancy:migrate --website_id=1`

+> When you want to migrate website 1 & 2, you run `php artisan tenancy:migrate --website_id=1 --website_id=2`

 Please check their separate signatures for more information of valid arguments and options.

 > Running tenancy:migrate without any path or realpath option and without having configured tenant-migration-path will migrate your tenants with the files inside the database/migrations directory.

 # Reconstructing tenant databases